 Apple - well, you may have guessed this.
 Only one is required!
 Any type will do - it's always best to use what's available, and it's a great way to reduce waste.

 Blackberries - a single apple & a handful of berries is all that's needed, which if you have small children helping you pick the berries, might be very welcome!
 We all know how easy it is to accidentally eat the blackberries before they get back home!

 Only take what you need!
 Be sure to forage well away from the road or farmland that might have had pesticides sprayed on it.
 And go for berries above knee height, especially in places where there are lots of dogs being walked!!!

 Aquafaba - This apple and blackberry cake is made with Aquafaba.
 Which is the juice from a tin of chickpeas!
 WHAOA!
 I hear you say.
 Don't worry, all you need to do is drain a tin of chickpeas, save the liquid and use that!
 It makes a brilliant egg-white alternative in cake recipes, making a soft, fluffy sponge (it also whips up to form peaks and you can make meringue from it too!!
 Wow!)
 Even better, if you eat some chickpeas, but aren't yet ready to make cake, it freezes well.
 One standard ice cube of aquafaba is about one tablespoon (which handily equals roughly one egg white!).
-We have loads more on vegan egg replacements you can read.

 The best thing about this apple and blackberry cake, is that it doesn't require much effort.
 The basis for this simple vegan cake couldn't be easier.

 Here's a step by step process of how to make the cake: